poseidon-framework/poseidon-schema/README.md

 - Only three columns MUST be present to make the file valid: **Poseidon_ID**, **Group_Name** and **Genetic_Sex**
 - Arbitrary columns not defined here MAY be added as long as their column names do not clash with the defined ones.
 - The column order is irrelevant.
-- If information is unknown or a variable does not apply for a certain sample, then the respective cell(s) MAY be filled with the NULL value `n/a` or simply an empty string.
+- If information is unknown or a variable does not apply for a certain sample, then the respective cell(s) MAY be filled with `n/a` or simply an empty string.
 - The order of the samples (rows) in the `.janno` file MUST be equal to the order in the genetic data files (`.ind`, `.fam`) in the package.
 - The values in the columns **Poseidon_ID**, **Group_Name** and **Genetic_Sex** MUST be equal to the terms used in the genetic data files (`.ind`, `.fam`).
 - Multiple predefined columns of the `.janno` file are list columns that can hold multiple values (either strings or numerics) separated by `;`.